Pomax/lib-font/README.md

 ## Building this code

-While the whole point of ES modules is that you don't need to bundle anything, if you _want_ to turn Font.js into a single file, you can do so using `rollup` (`npm install rollup`, after which it's `npx rollup`):
+While the whole point of ES modules is that you don't need to bundle anything, if you _want_ to turn Font.js into a single file, you can do so using `rollup`, via `npx` (a utility to run node packages without explicitly installing them, bundled with Node):

 ```bash
 $ npx rollup --no-treeshaking --format=esm Font.js > Font.rolled.js